 You’ll find a selection of great places to stay in the heart of Falmouth (though far enough from the clubs that you can still enjoy peace and quiet when it suits).

-2. Bell’s Chappel: This stylish rooftop apartment sleeps up to four people and is located in the heart of the action just behind Market Street.
-The property has two bedrooms with balconies overlooking the town and across Pendennis Castle.
-It features a fully equipped kitchen and is located right next to Beerwolf Books (one of my favorite places in Falmouth).
+2. Start And Garter: These stylish 1 and 2-bedroom rooftop apartments sleep up to four people and the building is located in the heart of the action just behind Market Street.
+The property has one and two bedrooms with balconies overlooking the harbour so you can watch the action of boats coming and going.
+It features a fully equipped kitchen and is located right next to many restaurnats & groceries (this is one of my favorite places in Falmouth).
 Click here for more info.

-3. Waterfront Townhouse: This contemporary townhouse apartment right on the water’s edge benefits from floor-to-ceiling doors, an outside deck, and even a private pontoon perfect for hitting the water.
-There are three bedrooms and the place sleeps up to six people, with three private parking spaces (gold dust in Falmouth).
+3. Waterfront Cottage: This contemporary cottage apartment right on the water’s edge benefits from floor-to-ceiling doors, an outside deck, and even a fireplace in the bedroom, perfect for those cooler Falmouth nights.
+There are two bedrooms and the place sleeps up to four people, with nice large comfy beds (gold dust in Falmouth).
 Click here to find out more.

 5 Top Things To Do in Falmouth